hanbyul-crew/hanbyul-crew.github.io/_posts/works/2012-4-01-works-whoisloser.markdown

 ---
 layout: post
-title:  "City Invader"
-jqueryid: cityinvader
+title:  "Who is loser"
-date:   2010-12-24
+date:   2012-04-01
+season: Spring, 2012
-categories: works
+category: works
+subcategory: web
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!